 Perhaps the best known species is Medinilla magnifica or ‘ Malaysian Orchid’ is a native of the tropical forests of the Maylasia and the Phillipines.
 Well known for the large clusters of pink flowers.
-However many other species and named cultivars are available for sale.

 Like most species M. magnifica requires a warm humid climate.
 These are naturally an epiphytic plant and are found growing on trees in rainforest areas.